10 Ways To Make Working From Home Work For You

 10. Managing children

-we support both working parents and employers to create and find win-win solutions.
-Our next Mumager workshop is on the 30th September 2015.
-If you’d like more information about solutions for employers and working moms please contact us at email@example.com or via Twitter
+At Mumager we support both working parents and employers to create and find win-win solutions.
+If you’d like more information about solutions for employers and working moms, please contact us at firstname.lastname@example.org or via Twitter and Facebook.